code-differently/React-Beats-Lab/README.md

 ---

-**2. 🔔 Song Request Bell**
+**2. 🔔 Melody Request**

-Objective: Implement a feature to request a song.
+Objective: Design an apparatus to echo song desires.

 Tasks:
-- Craft `SongRequestBell.js`.
+- Engineer the `SongRequestBell.js`.
-- When the button is clicked, display an alert indicating a song request.
+- Upon pressing the bell, let it resonate an alert echoing a song's yearning.

-**Hint:** Use the `onClick` event handler.
+**Hint:** The `onClick` event is your maestro here.

-**End Result:** A button labeled "Request a Song" which, when clicked, shows an alert saying "Song request received!"
+**End Result:** A beckoning button tagged "Request a Song", which when enticed, proclaims: "Song request acknowledged!"

 ---

-**3. 🎧 Headphone Sessions**
+**3. 🎧 Echoing Tunes**

-Objective: Keep track of how many times a song has been played.
+Objective: Chronicle the encore of your favorite songs.

 Tasks:
-- Design `TrackPlays.js`.
+- Blueprint the `TrackPlays.js`.
-- Create a button representing a track.
-Each click should increase the play count.
+- Conjure a button emblematic of a track, where every engagement amplifies the encore count.

-**Hint:** You'll need to utilize the `useState` hook.
+**Hint:** The `useState` spell is paramount here.

-**End Result:** A button saying "Play Rod Wave: Tombstone".
-Each press updates the button to: "Played X times!"
+**End Result:** A button serenading "Play Rod Wave: Tombstone".
+With each embrace, the button reverberates: "Encored X times!"

-## Challenge
-🎵 Genre Jukebox

-**Objective:** A jukebox that reveals top artists from different genres at the press of a button.

-**Tasks:**

-1. Craft `GenreJukebox.js` within the `components` folder.
-2. Design five buttons corresponding to these genres: Rap, R&B, Pop, Country, and Afrobeats.
-3. When a button is pressed, it should unveil a top artist from that genre.

-**Hint:** Use React's state to dynamically display the artist based on the button clicked.

-**End Result:** When the "Rap" button is pressed, it might reveal "Kendrick Lamar".
-When the "R&B" button is pressed, it could show "Usher".
-Pressing "Pop" might display "Ariana Grande", and "Country" will bring up "Luke Bryan".
-And when the "Afrobeats" button is clicked, it will reveal "Tems".

 ---

-## Challenge
-📻 Artist Radio Selector

-**Objective:** Create a feature allowing users to select their favorite artist-based radio station and tune in.

-**Tasks:**
+## 🎤 Challenge: Tunes & Genres

+**🎵 Genre Jukebox**

+Objective: A jukebox to unveil music maestros across genres.

+Tasks:

+1. In the `components` chamber, craft `GenreJukebox.js`.
+2. Curate buttons, each a tribute to genres: Rap, R&B, Pop, Country, and Afrobeats.
+3. On a button's embrace, let it reveal a genre's luminary.

+**Hint:** Employ React's essence, the state, to dynamically spotlight an artist as per the genre's call.

+**End Result:** "Rap" might resonate "Kendrick Lamar", "R&B" could echo "Usher", "Pop" might harmonize "Ariana Grande", "Country" might croon "Luke Bryan", and "Afrobeats" will likely celebrate "Tems".

+---

+**📻 Maestro's Frequency**

+Objective: An avenue for aficionados to sync with their cherished artist's wavelength.

+Tasks:

-1. Draft a component named `RadioSelector.js` inside the `components` folder.
+1. In the `components` fold, draft `RadioSelector.js`.
-2. Inside `RadioSelector`, display radio button options for artists: Rod Wave, Brent, Drake, and SZA.
+2. Within `RadioSelector`, curate radio dial options for maestros: Rod Wave, Brent, Drake, and SZA.
-3. Add a "Tune In" button beneath the radio options.
+3. Below the dials, place a "Tune In" button.
-4. When the "Tune In" button is clicked, it should display the selected artist's radio station.
+4. Engaging the "Tune In" should broadcast the dialed artist's symphony.

-**Hint:** Familiarize yourself with how radio buttons work in HTML to capture the user's selection.
+**Hint:** Dive into the intricacies of radio dials in HTML to capture a listener's choice.

-**End Result:** Users can choose from a set of radio buttons, each representing an artist.
-After selecting an artist like "Drake" and pressing the "Tune In" button, a message should display saying "Now playing: Drake Radio".
+**End Result:** A choice of radio frequencies, each a tribute to an artist.
+Say, upon tuning into "Drake" and pressing "Tune In", the ether should resonate: "Now serenading: Drake Radio".

+---

+As you conclude this musical code journey, remember: **Bing bong, meow meow for all the dogs** 🐾.
+And for the next steps, [head over to this repository.](https://classroom.github.com/a/zDWA93xB) Let's continue the climb!